decenzio/pallet-nftaa/README.md

 # NFTAs (NFT-as-Account) pallet

 A pallet for converting NFTs into smart accounts that can execute transactions.
+Alternatively, they can change their owner by simply selling a strict NFT token.

 ## Overview

 The NFTAs pallet extends the NFTs pallet functionality by allowing NFTs to act as accounts, enabling:

-* NFT to Account Conversion
+* NFT to account conversion
-* Account-based Transaction Execution
+* Account-based transaction execution
-* Integration with Existing NFT Features
+* Integration with existing NFT features
-* Account-based Permission Management
+* Account-based permission management

 To use it in your runtime, you need to implement the [`nfts::Config`](https://github.com/decenzio/polkadot-sdk/blob/d9f211f99cc6e2e899bf8286b43d6f146e396a6a/templates/parachain/runtime/src/configs/mod.rs#L382) trait.
 You also need to configure `pallet-nfts` and `pallet-utility` as those are required.